LiamKeene/Flask-Stack/README.md

 # Flask Stack (WSGI)
 Flask Stack is the base Flask application template I use with mod_wsgi, and contains all the elements to create a simple Flask app with tests and deployment scripts built-in.

 ## Packages
 * Flask
+* Flask-Assets
 * pytest
 * pytest-flask
+* webassets

 Also assumes you already have [pyenv](https://github.com/yyuu/pyenv.git) and the [pyenv-virtualenv](https://github.com/yyuu/pyenv-virtualenv) plugin installed.

 ## Installation